Frequently Asked Questions

 Where do I find the 8 Trust Indicators?

 If you look at a Trust Project news partner’s news pages, you’ll find a link to information about the company, details about the journalist who produced the story and a link to find out more, and a clear label with a definition if the piece is opinion, analysis or paid content instead of reported, impartial news.
-On more in-depth or potentially controversial news pieces, you’ll also get details about the sources used to get to the facts or to understand a complicated issue.
-The Trust Indicators can be seen on each news article page, and also in special pages that describe policies and individual journalists’ expertise.
+On more in-depth or potentially controversial news pieces, you’ll also learn about the sources used to get to the facts or to understand a complicated issue.
+The Trust Indicators are referenced in broadcasts, podcasts and video, and can be seen on each news article page.
+Special pages describe policies and individual journalists’ expertise.

 How do you know the Trust Indicators work?

-The Trust Indicators are offered by newsrooms to provide clarity on who and what is behind a news story so that people can easily assess whether it comes from a credible news source.
+The Trust Indicators are offered by newsrooms to provide clarity on who and what is behind a news story so that people can easily assess whether it comes from a reliable news source.

 Research, both live and in experimental settings, has found that the Trust Indicators meet user needs.
 Across two surveys, Reach Plc (UK) found that trust in its flagship outlet, The Mirror, jumped eight percent after it added the Trust Indicators to its site.
 An experiment at UT-Austin’s Center for Media Engagement found higher evaluations of a news organization’s reputation, including its trustworthiness and reliability, when the Trust Indicators were present.
 In both of these studies, confidence in the individual journalist was higher as well.